raquel-oliveira/QGL/README.md

 ### Week 48

 Implemented action **heading**.

+### Week 49

+Update action **heading** to turn around the map.
 Reorganised the program's code.

-### Week 49
+### Week 50

-Short list of the **features** available in the bot delivered for the championship that happened at the end of week 47.
+Short list of the **features** available in the bot delivered for the championship that happened at the end of week 50.